-Group health insurance coverage is provided through TRS-ActiveCare, the statewide public school employee health insurance program.
+Group health insurance coverage is provided through TRS-ActiveCare, the public school employee health insurance program.
 The district's contribution to employee insurance premiums is determined annually by the board of trustees.
 Employees eligible for health insurance coverage include the following:

-- Employees who are active, contributing TRS members - Employees who are not contributing TRS members and who are employed for 10 or more regularly scheduled hours per week scheduled hours per week
+- Employees who are active, contributing TRS members - Employees who are not contributing TRS members and who are employed for 10 or more regularly scheduled hours per week